 The Most Epic North Idaho Waterfalls Road Trip Is Here — And You’ll Want To Do It

 In fact, so filled to the brim with waterfalls is our northern region that this road trip is by far the longest we’ve published so far, taking courageous Idaho travelers just shy of Canada’s border and back, making it ideal for an extended three or four-day weekend (see note below).
 At more than 350 miles and 12 hours of drive time, you’ll be guided to nine awesome cataracts, with the opportunity to see a dozen or so more along the way.
-So if you’re ready to check out even more of Idaho’s majestic scenery and witness some of our state’s most epic falls to date, check it out:
+So if you’re ready to check out some of these natural wonders in Idaho and witness some of our state’s most epic falls to date, check it out:

 During these uncertain times, please keep safety in mind and consider adding destinations to your bucket list to visit at a later date.

 You’ll notice that this trip doesn’t make a complete loop as our road trips normally do.
 Due to the impassiveness of Idaho’s uppermost landscape, a series of detours are necessary to return to your original starting point; however, the openness allows you to make this trip your own by taking a quick hop into Canada or camping in Idaho’s hidden recesses.
 The choice is yours!
 Rounding out the trip back to Nordman will bring the trip to over 450 miles total.

 What are some natural wonders I can visit in Idaho?

 The Gem State is filled with natural wonders throughout.
 The good thing is that you can visit several of them for free.
 In our article, 8 Incredible Natural Wonders In Idaho That You Can Witness For Free, you’ll learn about the City of Rocks Natural Reserve, Lake Pend Orielle, and Hagerman Fossil Beds, among some other incredible natural wonders.

 What are some of the best trails for hiking in Idaho?